In July 1983, the Arthur Storer

 Some members of staff who left in the 1970s and

 1980s are well remembered.
-The caretaker, Jack Price
+The caretaker, Jack Price,

 kept the buildings secure, always with the help of

-Midlands Studies which helped with the formation of
+Midlands Studies, which helped with the formation of

-the museums at Ironbridge and Coalbrookdale.
-Mrs.
+the Ironbridge and Coalbrookdale museums.

-Harris, the refectory manageress always strictly ruled
+Harris, the refectory manageress, who always strictly ruled

 Roberts, the lecturer in politics, who was extremely